MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ### Why do I see 0x80180014 during Autopilot?

-The scenario this experience applies to when HoloLens devices have done the following:
+This is an error shown during the Autopilot process on device.
+This issue shown only applies when a HoloLens device has done the following:

-1. Those which have gone through Autopilot at least once.
+1. Already have gone through Autopilot at least once.
-1. Those which are being reset and re-used again for Autopilot.
+1. Is now being reset and re-used again for Autopilot.

 The experience is Autopilot experience will fail with a specific error.